graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 If the client does not supply a `Content-Type` header with a POST request, the server SHOULD reject the request using the appropriate `4xx` status code.

+Note: Rejecting such requests encourages clients to supply a `Content-Type` header with every POST request.
+A server has the option to assume any media type they wish when none is supplied, with the understanding that parsing the request may fail.

 A server MAY support POST requests encoded with and/or accepting other media types.

 If a client does not know the media types the server supports then it SHOULD encode the request body in JSON (i.e. with `Content-Type: application/json`).

+Note: Request encoding with media type `application/json` is supported by every compliant _server_.

 ### JSON Encoding